Niemann Pick Diseases is often called the cruel “childhood Alzheimers” and it’s heartbreaking.

 Addi and Cassi Hempel are identical twin girls who were born on Jan.
 23, 2004 to proud parents Hugh and Chris Hempel.
 Not long after, the ex-Silicon Valley executives decided to buy land in Reno, Nevada – intending to build a dream house big enough for their family.

-But when the girls were just 2 years old, they began to get sick.
-It started out with fevers and vomiting, and a pediatrician discovered that their spleens were enlarged.
+When the girls were just 2 years old, they began to get sick with fevers and vomiting, and a pediatrician discovered that their spleens were enlarged.
 The doctors didn’t know what they had and subsequent tests found nothing.
 The next year, the girls got another virus and this time their livers were enlarged.
 Tests, again, revealed nothing specific.

 “Symptoms may appear as early as a few months of age or as late as adulthood.
 Vertical gaze palsy (the inability to move the eyes up and down), enlarged liver, enlarged spleen, or jaundice in young children are strong indications that NPC should be considered.
 It is common for only one or two symptoms to appear in the early stages of the disease.